joelmoran101/load-json-data/README.md

 # Multi-Backend Plotly Dashboard

-A React application that displays interactive Plotly charts stored in MongoDB Atlas, connecting to two different backend APIs (Express.js & FastAPI) with dynamic filtering capabilities.
+A React application that displays interactive Plotly charts stored in MongoDB Atlas and Supabase, connecting to three different backend APIs (Express.js, FastAPI, and Supabase) with dynamic filtering capabilities.

 ## 🎯 What Does This App Do?

-This dashboard fetches and displays Plotly JSON chart data from MongoDB Atlas without modifying the original database.
+This dashboard fetches and displays Plotly JSON chart data from MongoDB Atlas or Supabase without modifying the original database.
 You can:

-- **View charts** from two different backend systems
+- **View charts** from three different backend systems
 • ChartSelector shows list of available charts
 • User clicks a chart
 • PlotlyChartViewer renders the Plotly chart